A Benefit Concert for the Shenandoah Valley Bach Festival

 ABOUT THE CONCERT

-The Shenandoah Valley Bach Festival, now in its 26th Season, will celebrate the holidays with “A Bach Festival Christmas” on Friday, December 1 at 7:00pm.
-The performance will take place in the newly completed concert hall in the Whitesel Music showroom.
+The Shenandoah Valley Bach Festival, now in its 27th Season, will celebrate the holidays with “A Bach Festival Christmas” Tuesday, November 27, 2018 at 7:30pm.
+The performance will take place in Martin Chapel in the EMU Seminary Building.
 The concert is free and open to the public; donations will be gratefully accepted to benefit the Shenandoah Valley Bach Festival.

 A reception will follow the concert.